element-plus/element-plus-nuxt/README.md

 - Type: `boolean`
 - Default: `false`

-Whether to cache the element-plus components and directives.
+Whether to cache the element-plus components and directives. **Only effective in development mode**.

-> [!WARNING]
-> If you enable this feature, you will get faster loading speed in development mode.
+If you enable this feature, you will get faster loading speed in development mode.
-> However, please note that this will make the `defaultLocale` ineffective in development mode.

 ### globalConfig